sosuisen/git-documentdb/docs/git-documentdb.alldocsoptions.md

     include_docs?: boolean;
     descending?: boolean;
     recursive?: boolean;
-    collection_path?: string;
+    prefix?: string;
 };
 ```

 ## Remarks

-- include\_docs: Include the document itself in each row in the doc property.
-Otherwise you only get the \_id and file\_sha properties.
+- include\_docs: Include JSON document in each row as 'doc' property.
+Otherwise you only get 'id' and 'file\_sha' properties.
 Default is false.

 - descending: Sort results in rows by descendant.
 Default is false (ascendant).

 - recursive: Get documents recursively from all sub directories.
-Default is false.
+Default is true.

-- collection\_path: Get the documents only under a specified sub directory.
-If set, the directory names are omitted from the a filepath in a document id.
-See [Collection](./git-documentdb.collection.md)<!-- -->.
+- prefix: Get documents whose IDs start with the prefix.